Happiest Camper Homestead

 OK, back to the animals.
 Camo is having a rough summer.
 Two weeks after recovering from a copperhead snake bite, he chased a ball into the street at exactly the wrong moment.
 His front, left leg was broken in three places.
 The local veterinarian felt the surgery was beyond her capability, so he got transferred to Virginia Tech.
 His surgeon said the procedure was in his top 10 most difficult, but Camo is home and recovering well.
 He needs a full eight weeks to heal, and preventing him from jumping off the couch or running down stairs is a full time job.
 Camo is, by far, our happiest camper!

-With one dog down for an extended period of time, we needed another chicken protector.
+With one dog down for an extended period of time, we needed another chicken protector for the homestead.
 Loki is an Anatolian Shepherd, a livestock guardian breed.
 We lost some chickens to a fox, so he is on duty 24/7.
 He is a bouncing puppy with giant feet and will grow into quite a large dog.

 One fun part of the summer has been watching flowers pop up.
 It seems like something new blooms every week.
 Some of them may be weeds, but they all look pretty in my new flower vase.

 We are making friends and connections in our community, exploring more, celebrating simple joys, and even taking vacations.
-There are many more photos on Instagram and Facebook where you can keep up with us in real time.
+There are many more photos of life on the homestead on Instagram and Facebook where you can keep up with us in real time.
 We hope to ‘see’ you there!